Boumlik-Brahim/CPP-POOL/Module_01/README.md

     - Pointers:
 A pointer is a variable that holds the memory address of another variable.
 A pointer needs to be dereferenced with the * operator to access the memory location it points to.
 A pointer can be re-assigned.
 A pointer has its own memory address and size on the stack.
 A pointer can be assigned NULL directly.
 You can have a pointer to pointer (known as a double pointer) offering extra levels of indirection.
     - References:
 A reference variable is an alias, that is, another name for an already existing variable.
 A reference, like a pointer, is also implemented by storing the address of an object.
 A reference can be thought of as a constant pointer.
 A reference cannot be re-assigned, and must be assigned at initialization.
 A reference shares the same memory address with the original variable but also takes up some space on the stack.
 A reference cannot be assigned NULL.
 References only offer one level of indirection.
+Reference members must be initialized using Initializer List.
+The main use of references is acting as function formal parameters to support pass-by-reference.
+In an reference variable is passed into a function, the function works on the original copy (instead of a clone copy in pass-by-value).
+Changes inside the function are reflected outside the function.

+You use a pointer when the var can be NULL.
+You use a reference when you can guarantee a valid/initialised memory address.

     int a = 10;
     int &p = a; // It is correct
     // but
     int &p;
     p = a; // It is incorrect as we should declare and initialize references at single step

+Favor references over pointers whenever possible.
 ## pointers to members:

 ## switch statement: